isc-projects/bind9/doc/arm/reference.rst

    zero, which means the maximum is unlimited.

 .. namedconf:statement:: recursive-clients
+   :tags: query
+   :short: Specifies the maximum number of concurrent recursive queries the server can perform.

    This sets the maximum number (a "hard quota") of simultaneous recursive lookups the server performs on behalf of clients.
 The default is